+for all $t\geq t_0:=\log(M/\delta^3)$ and $\delta>0$.
 We point out that neither~\eqref{eq:rate_wfr} nor~\eqref{eq:sharp_wfr} provide a sharp rate of decay for $\KL(\mu_t||\pi)$.
-In fact, \eqref{eq:rate_wfr} shows that the rate of WFR is never worse than that of W or FR, looking at~\eqref{eq:derivative_kl} however it is evident that the rate of decay of the WFR flow should be considerably higher than that of the two singular flows.
+In fact, \eqref{eq:rate_wfr} shows that the rate of WFR is never worse than that of W or FR, looking at~\eqref{eq:derivative_kl}, however it is evident that the rate of decay of the WFR flow should be considerably higher than that of the two singular flows.
 Similarly, \eqref{eq:sharp_wfr} shows that the decay in the case of the WFR flow is faster than that of the W flow but the rate depends on an arbitrary constant $\delta$ which makes~\eqref{eq:sharp_wfr} harder to interpret.

-In Proposition \ref{prop:decayJexactWFR}, we obtain a result that shows the decay rate is indeed the sum of the W and FR rates, but for the symmetrised KL, not KL.
+In Proposition \ref{prop:decayJexactWFR}, we obtain a result that shows the decay rate is indeed the sum of the W and FR rates, but for the symmetrised KL, not (reverse) KL.
 The symmetrised $\KL$ divergence, or Jeffrey's divergence $J$, is defined as

-for any $\mu \ll \pi$ and also $\pi \ll \mu$ .
+for any $\mu \ll \pi$ and also $\pi \ll \mu$.
 The rationale behind considering the symmetrised KL is due to the fact that the KL is not geodesically convex under the FR flow \cite[Theorem 1.1]{carrillo_fisher-rao_2024} nor satisfies a gradient dominance condition \cite[Theorem 4.1]{carrillo_fisher-rao_2024}, which makes its convergence analysis more difficult.
 On the other hand, Jeffrey's divergence satisfies a gradient dominance condition \cite[Section 4]{carrillo_fisher-rao_2024} which allows to achieve improved rates.
 In addition, $J(\mu, \pi)$ upper bounds $\KL(\mu||\pi)$ and thus the obtained rates for $J(\mu, \pi)$ gives information on the decay of KL too.
-The Kl decay rate obtained in Proposition \ref{prop:decayJexactWFR} is a sum of the decay rates of W and FR flow, conjectured by \cite{domingo-enrich2023an} but not yet proven in the literature.
+The decay rate obtained in Proposition \ref{prop:decayJexactWFR} is a sum of the decay rates of W and FR flows\footnote{where the constant for the W flow is instead written in terms of the LSI constant, since W flows preserve LSI uniformly in time \cite[Lemma 16]{liang_characterizing_2025}.}, which was conjectured by \cite{domingo-enrich2023an}, but not yet proven in the literature.

 Theorem~\ref{theo:logconc} immediately provides sufficient conditions to establish an exponential decay result of the symmetrised $\KL$ divergence, or Jeffrey's divergence $J$.
-The proof makes use of recent functional inequality results on pure FR flows \cite[Section 4]{carrillo_fisher-rao_2024} and provides a sharper rate of convergence than the results available in the literature (Figure~\ref{fig:rate}).
+The proof makes use of recent functional inequality results on pure FR flows \cite[Section 4]{carrillo_fisher-rao_2024} and provides a sharper rate of convergence than the results available in the literature (see Figure~\ref{fig:rate} for a Gaussian example).